chan2will/sdc-wiki/Branch-management-and-PR-conventions.md

 Then you can make a pull request to Camelot's `develop` branch:
 https://help.github.com/articles/creating-a-pull-request/#creating-the-pull-request

 The title of the pull request will be the name of the branch, therefore you will not need to change the title of the pull request.
+Include the the number of the Jira ticket at beginning of the title.  e.g.: `ENG-554 Fixes insurance form error display on the insurance provider dropdown`

 Fill out the given pull request template with appropriate info and end it with a link to the Pivotal tracker ID.